SDL-Hercules-390/hyperion/readme/README.SNA.md

 ```

-**Note:** Update the IP addresses and domain names to match your local requirements or you could
+_**Note:**_ Update the IP addresses and domain names to match your local requirements,
-use DHCP on the bridge interface by changing dhcp4 to "yes" and removing the addresses:,
+or use DHCP on the bridge interface by changing `dhcp4:` to `yes` and removing the
-gateway4: and nameservers: information.
-If you want this interface to be SNA-only, you could
+`addresses:`, `gateway4:` and `nameservers:` information.
+If you want this interface to be
-probably use DHCP4:no and not include any address information, though I haven't tried that.
+SNA-only, you could probably use `DHCP4:no` and not include any address information, though
-Reboot or use "netplan apply" to apply any changes to this file to your network.
+I haven't tried that.
+Reboot or use `'netplan apply'` to apply any changes to this file to
+your network.

 I have not found a way to create taps in netplan yet, so for now, I do them after the system
 is started, with a script: